wimpykid719/next-js-devcontainer-boilerplate/README.md

 cd app && pnpm dev
 ```

+Now you can access the app at 👉 http://localhost:3000.

 ### 5. Biome Settings
 Because our repository setup removes or ignores the .gitignore in app/, we must delete the corresponding configuration block in the default Next.js biome.json.